Saniwa: History and species

 In 1870, American geologist Ferdinand Vandeveer Hayden found the first fossils of Saniwa near the town of Granger, Wyoming, and gave them to paleontologist Joseph Leidy.
 Later that year, Leidy described the type species Saniwa ensidens on the basis of these fossils.
 Saniwa was the first extinct lizard to be named from North America.
 The first remains of S. ensidens were preserved as black bones in marl that was part of the Bridger Formation.
 Hayden suggested the name Saniwa to Leidy because it was "used by one of the Indian tribes of the Upper Missouri for a rock-lizard."
 Leidy saw a close similarity between Saniwa and the living Nile monitor.

 Although his first description was brief, Leidy studied the genus thoroughly and provided illustrations in an 1873 paper.
 In this paper, Leidy called it Saniwa.
 He also named a second species, Saniwa [sic] major, on the basis of a broken humerus and some isolated dorsal vertebrae.
-In 1918, Baron G. J. de Fejérváry suggested that S. major was not a species of lizard, noting that the humerus was "undoubtably" nonreptilian.
+In 1918, Baron G. J. de Fejérváry suggested that S. major was not a species of lizard, noting that the humerus was "undoubtedly" nonreptilian.
 Leidy even pointed out similarities between the bone and those of birds in 1873.

 Soon after Leidy named Saniwa, American paleontologist Othniel Charles Marsh erected the genus Thinosaurus in 1872 for several species of extinct lizards in the western United States.
 He never published a full description of these lizards, and Thinosaurus was later considered a junior synonym of Saniwa.
 The species T. leptodus was synonymized with S. ensidens, but all other species have remained distinct, including T. agilis, T. crassa, T. grandis, and T. paucidens.